LucaCanali/Miscellaneous/Spark_Notes/Spark_Executors_Kerberos_HowTo.md

 # Notes:

+* Strategy and techniques used:

+  * Distribute the Kerberos credential cache from the driver/client to all YARN containers as a local copy
+    * use the standard Spark functionality, using `--files <path>` (or `--conf spark.yarn.dist.files=<path>`)
+  * Set the executors' environment variable KRB5CCNAME to point to a local copy of the Kerberos credential cache file
+    * the non-standard point is that the actual PATH of the local copy of the credential cache can end up to be different for different machines/executors/YARN containers
+  * How to set the Spark executor environment variable with a path relative to YARN container root directory
+    * use `'$PWD'` to prefix the path of the credential cache to address the location of the root of the YARN container
+    * use standard Spark configuration options to set the environemnt varialble KRB5CCNAME: `--conf spark.executorEnv.KRB5CCNAME=FILE:<PATH_to_credential_cache>`

 * An alternative method to shipping the credentail cache using Spark's --files is to copy the credential cache to all nodes of the cluster using a given value for the path (for example /tmp/krb5cc_$UID) and then set KRB5CCNAME to the path value.